-Siena province or Provincia di Siena is is the most prolific Tuscany province in terms of its viticulture.
+Siena province or Provincia di Siena is is the most prolific Tuscan province in terms of wine production.
 It has five DOCGs (see below).

 Provincial capital (‘capoluogo’): Siena.